Thomas-Gottwald/NLP4/READMENLP4.md

 ```python
 PaperSelection.paper_importance(text=[], keywords=[])
 ```
 This function makes it possible to compare Keywords or a research topic with one or more texts.
-Therefor it uses the keywords and the text and calculates the cosines similarity of those.
+Therefore, it uses the keywords and the text and calculates the cosines similarity of those.
 As result, you get a value for of each keyword relating to all the papers you hand over the function.
 ######Inputs:
 text: The attribute takes a list of texts (strings).
 So it is possible to calculate the similarity between more than just one text. -> much more efficient.
-You can use a hole text, phrases or just the abstract.
+You can use a whole text, phrases or just the abstract.
 Feel free to try!

 keywords: Also the attribute "keywords" is a list of strings.
 Those can represent a list of single keywords, phrases or sentences.
 Which get compared with the list of texts you hand over.